dkilcy/saltstack-base/notes/iptables.md

 Systems still take a performance hit if iptables is stopped.
 It needs to be unloaded from the kernel to see a boost in network performance

-- CentOS 6: `service iptables stop`
+- CentOS 6: `service iptables stop ; chkconfig iptables off`
-- CentOS 7: `systemctl stop iptables.service`
+- CentOS 7: `systemctl stop iptables.service ; systemctl disable iptables.service`

 ##### Prevent the kernel modules from loading at boot.